aylanonsense/lil-chess/README.md

 # lil-chess
-A little game of chess.
+A lil game of chess.